 low-tech is the unpredictability of the resulting images, images that cannot be choreographed or reproduced and are only discovered later in the darkroom.

 An artist and educator with a wide variety of experience teaching at institutions including Virginia Tech, the Albright-Knox Art Gallery and the University of Rochester, Alison Slein received an M.F.A. in Imaging Arts from the Rochester Institute of Technology and a B.A. and B.F.A. in Art History and Photography from the University of Missouri.

 As an artist, Alison has been awarded an NYFA Fellowship for photography from the New York Foundation for the Arts, a Mid-Atlantic Arts Foundation Fellowship, and an Individual Artist Grant from the Constance Saltonstall Foundation for the Arts.More about Alison Slein

 Michelle Tomaino is an artist, a photographer and enjoys mixed media, creative writing and Photoshop.
-She currently attends Arts Experience at People Inc. Michelle started an internship at CEPA in September 2014 through the Western New York Employment Training Program and is now an official teaching assistant for our youth program.
+She currently attends Arts Experience at People Inc. Michelle started an internship at CEPA in September 2014 through the Western New York Employment Training Program and is now an official teaching artist for our youth program.